-Cervical Cancer: Cervical cancer can be cured if it is detected and treated early.
+Cervical cancer can be cured if it is detected and treated early.
 Risk factors for cervical cancer include HPV infection, smoking, oral contraceptive use, and having a weakened immune system.
 Treatment for cervical cancer includes surgery, chemotherapy, and radiation.

 Expert Views and News